 There’s something simple about flat lay photography.
 Maybe that’s why it works.
 You place a product on a surface, shoot from above, and… that’s it.
 At least, that’s how it looks from the outside.
-But once you actually try it — especially for ecommerce — you realize it’s not that straightforward.
+But

 Why Flat Lay Clothing Photography Became So Popular